voc/hls-relive/README.md

 processes as dictated by the conference schedule.
 See below for configuration details.

-When sent a `SIGHUP`, it will reload its schedule, spawning or killing recording subprocesses as necessary.
+When the modification time of the schedule file changes, it will reload the schedule, spawning or killing recording subprocesses as necessary.
 Running recording subprocesses which are still valid w.r.t. the new schedule remain untouched.

 When sent a `SIGINT` or `SIGTERM` it shuts down all recording subprocesses and then terminates itself.